Isle of Skye Itinerary for 5 Days: Top Places, Map & Tips

 Portree

-In the afternoon, why not make your way to the island’s capital, Portree.
+In the afternoon, make your way to the island’s capital, Portree.
 It’s a nice place with colorful houses that frame the port and a perfect place to get some handmade souvenirs from Skye’s art galleries and craft shops.

 Portree village is one of the best places to stay on the Isle of Skye